 Don’t Quit Your Job, Get Paid To Get Laid Off

-I spent eight years crafting a 180+ page ebook, How To Engineer Your Layoff, that teaches employees how to negotiate a severance and be free.
+I spent over nine years crafting a 200-page ebook, How To Engineer Your Layoff, that teaches employees how to negotiate a severance and be free.
 Not only can you receive a severance, you may also get healthcare benefits, keep all your deferred compensation based on the regular vesting schedule, and be eligible for unemployment benefits.